Earth User’s Guide to Teaching Permaculture

 - Includes teaching aids, discussion topics, extensive reading list and tips on teaching adults

-- Use alongside student book Earth User’s Guide to Permaculture
+- Use alongside Earth User’s Guide to Permaculture or the latest 3rd edition Earth Restorer’s Guide to Permaculture

 Rosemary Morrow provides information on each unit of the PDC’s curriculum.
 Using real life experience and gathered evidence of permaculture’s effectiveness, this fully revised and updated edition contains a wealth of technical information for teachers of PDC’s.
 Included in this text are new findings in emerging disciplines, such as regenerative agriculture.